deepak-lenka/realtime-image-agent/README.md

 1. **User Interaction**: The user speaks to the agent about what kind of image they want to create
 2. **Prompt Refinement**: The agent asks questions to help refine the image concept
 3. **Image Generation**: When ready, the agent calls the `generateImage` function with a detailed prompt
-4. **API Processing**: The prompt is sent to the `/api/images/generate` endpoint, which calls the OpenAI DALL-E 3 API
+4. **API Processing**: The prompt is sent to the `/api/images/generate` endpoint, which calls the OpenAI image generation API (DALL-E 3 by default)
 5. **Display**: The generated image is displayed in the UI for the user to see

 ### Customizing the Agent